Christianity Clarifications (just looking at the facts)

 ||Pliny (the Younger)

-A lot of modern Christian preachers and teachers (includes everyone from priests to ministers as well as anyone teaching
+Many modern Christian preachers and teachers (includes everyone from priests to ministers as well as anyone teaching religion

-religion in "Sunday School" or "Public School") are either unaware of these historical facts, or choose to ignore them.
-A lot of
+in "Sunday School" or "Public School") are either unaware of these historical facts, or chose to ignore them as unimportant.
+A

 - video lectures

-- Watch "From Jesus to Constantine: A History of Early Christianity" (24 lectures) online for just $25.00
+- "From Jesus to Constantine: A History of Early Christianity" (24 lectures by Bart Ehrman)

 My worries about the next Dark Age

-- I have many friends and family who think that humanity's problems today are due to the fact that their is not enough
+- I have many friends and family who think that humanity's problems today are due to the fact that there is not enough

 Christianity in the world.
 This wish seems to ignore the historical fact that Christianity was made the official state